eclipse-sumo/sumo/docs/web/docs/netedit.md

 When setting coloring to *by selection* it may also help to modify transparency for selected or unselected edges.

+## Defining a linear referencing scheme [(kilometrage / mileage/ chainage)](Simulation/Railways.md#kilometrage_mileage_chainage)

+1. [Define a route](#route_mode) through your network along which you want to define kilometrage (in forward direction)
+2. (optional) Use inspect mode to et the initial distance value of the first edge of the route (default 0)
+3) Right click the route element (in demand mode) and select 'Apply distance along route'

 ## Creating [bidirectional railway tracks](Simulation/Railways.md)

 ### Make an existing track bidirectional